-Administrative Department:
+• Administrative Department:

-The Administrative Department provides all administrative services related to the various workstations in the bank and to the employees working in them (Head Office and branches).
+The Administrative Department provides all administrative services related to the various workstations in the bank (Head Office and branches).
 The department also works on monitoring the bank's expenses with the aim of rationalizing them, which contributes to enhancing the bank's profitability.
 Some of the key tasks carried out by the department during 2023 include:

-- Meeting all administrative and procurement requirements for various workstations in the bank and its employees through direct and continuous communication with them, aiming to create a comfortable and safe working environment for all employees. - Providing logistical support and supplying equipment and supplies for the operation and accommodation of new and temporary branches during 2023 (Zarqa Express / Hay Al-Janoubi Express / Ibn Sina University Branch / Zarqa after renovation / Marka after renovation / Jabal Amman after renovation / Karak Temporary branch), in addition to the closure, relocation, and merger of branches (Al-Hussein Street with the Irbid Branch, Mecca Street with the Um Uthaina Branch). - Monitoring operational and capital expenditures to rationalize them by optimizing the bank's resources, recycling furniture, negotiating with suppliers and property owners (leased by the bank) for discounts and preferential prices.
-The department also approved new suppliers during 2023, in addition to existing ones, noting that the new suppliers are local suppliers.
+- Meeting all administrative and procurement requirements for various workstations in the bank and its employees through direct and continuous communication in the aim of creating a comfortable and safe working environment for all employees. - Providing logistical support and supplying equipment and supplies for the operation and accommodation of new and temporary branches during 2023 (Zarqa Express / Hay Al-Janoubi Express / Ibn Sina University Branch / Zarqa after renovation / Marka after renovation / Jabal Amman after renovation / Karak Temporary branch), in addition to the closure, relocation, and merger of branches (Al-Hussein Street with the Irbid Branch, Mecca Street with the Um Uthaina Branch). - Monitoring operational and capital expenditures to rationalize them by optimizing the bank's resources, recycling furniture, negotiating with suppliers and property owners (leased by the bank) for discounts and preferential prices.
+The department also approved new suppliers during 2023, in addition to existing ones, noting that the new suppliers are local suppliers. - Managing all contracts and agreements for leasing branches and bank ATMs for the purpose of achieving bank's plan for expansion. - Meeting the needs of branch employees / Head Office / central operations / training center with all safety and occupational health requirements, cleaning, and sterilizing water sources, in addition to maintaining a decent appearance, cleanliness, and security for the bank's buildings and branches through specialized companies to provide a safe working environment and preserve the safety of employees and bank customers.

-- Managing all contracts and agreements for leasing branches and bank ATMs in a way that achieves the bank's plan for branching and expansion. - Meeting the needs of branch employees / Head Office / central operations / training center with all safety and occupational health requirements, cleaning, and sterilizing water sources, in addition to maintaining a decent appearance, cleanliness, and security for all buildings of bank departments and branches through specialized companies to provide a safe working environment and preserve the safety of employees and bank customers. - Activating an emergency plan to continue the bank's operations during exceptional weather conditions and snowstorms by keeping shifts running 24 hours a day to protect the bank's properties and the rights of its customers. - Leasing a plot of land as a parking lot to accommodate more employee vehicles.
+- Activating an emergency plan to continue the bank's operations during exceptional weather conditions and snowstorms by keeping shifts running 24 hours a day to protect the bank's properties and the rights of its customers. - Leasing a plot of land as a parking lot to accommodate more employee vehicles.